trezor/trezor-suite/docs/packages/connect/index.md

 of methods is downloaded.
 Once the Trezor Connect [method](methods.md) is used, the connection to the trezor.io external webpage is established and the Trezor Connect library is going to be downloaded and injected as an invisible iframe into your application.
-Trezor Connect is, therefore it is provable that it is not saving any information about the device or account.
+Trezor Connect is open source, therefore it is provable that it is not saving any information about the device or account.
 Trezor Bridge has whitelisted domains set to "\*.trezor.io" and "localhost" and it is ignoring